CharlieJT/Simon-Memory-Game/README.md

     - **Jasmine-JQuery** is used to ensure JQuery code can be run through Jasmine testing.
 - #### [GitHub](https://github.com/)
     - **Github** is used:
-    1. As a remote backup of code used in the project
+    1. As a remote backup of code used in the project.
-    2. As a remote server for another user to see the code used in the project
+    2. As a remote server for another user to see the code used in the project.
     3. For users to view the deployed version of the website.
-The deployed version can be viewed [here!](https://charliejt.github.io/Simon-Memory-Game/)
+The deployed version can be viewed [here!](https://charliejt.github.io/Simon-Memory-Game/).
 - #### [AutoPrefixer](https://autoprefixer.github.io/)
     - **AutoPrefixer** is used to ensure all css prefixes are running with the most up to date versions.